 - Acknowledge this is a financial, as well as a political problem.
 The truth is, a system like this can only be ripe for disruption when the hospital system comes together to put their patients first.
 The traditional primary care is setting itself up to lose unless it reinvents itself by making itself markedly more patient-centric and convenient.
 And, online scheduling isn’t an innovation.
 Enough companies have been doing this for over a decade.
 Change is inevitable.
 Primary care can lead the change if its open to innovation.
 This way their leadership gets to define the future they believe is best.

-- Deliver a service that people actually want.
-Ordinary people don’t use video to talk to strangers.
-Most of us don’t even make use of real-time conversations.
-Pay attention to what usual tech adopters are comfortable embracing.
-By making people engage in a manner they’ve repeatedly refused to do, you're fighting a losing battle.
+- Deliver a telemedicine service that people actually want.
+People don’t use video to talk to strangers.
+Most of us don’t even make use of real-time video conversation apps like FaceTime.
+By increasing convenience, saving patients time, and reducing unnecessary trips to the doctor's office, simple telemedicine software like Nova Telehealth provide an experience early tech adopters are comfortable embracing.

 - Reframe the problem.
 When you stop treating digital health as a technology problem and start looking at it as a service problem, everyone wins.
 Merely owning an espresso machine doesn’t mean you're a step away from running a Starbucks.
 Spend a few of those millions you've put aside for technology on marketing that could transform consumer behavior.
 The behavior you might be aiming for could be programming consumers to be comfortable with getting care online before opting for in-person care.
 Other industries have led the way on how to approach this reprogramming.
 Take a good look at the food delivery or cab booking services.
 You don’t have to staff and train reluctant doctors.
 Instead, broach a new conversation with untethered customers.
 The only people who win, when you treat digital health as a technology, are the CEOs of fancy gadget companies that make no real change on the ground level.